judwhite/NsqSharp/README.md

 Applications initiated with `BusService.Start` can be installed as a Windows Service using `sc create`.
 When in console mode the application will gracefully shutdown with `Ctrl+C`.
 When running as a Windows Service stopping the service or rebooting/shutting down the machine will do a graceful shutdown.

-NsqSharp has no 3rd party dependencies.
-StructureMap 2/3 and Newtonsoft.Json are supported through convenience classes which use reflection for the initial wire-up.
+NsqSharp has no external dependencies.
+StructureMap and Newtonsoft.Json are supported through convenience classes which use reflection for the initial wire-up.
 Other containers and serializers can be used by implementing `IObjectBuilder` and `IMessageSerializer` wrappers in your code.

 ### NsqSharp Project Goals
 - Structurally similar to the official [go-nsq](https://github.com/bitly/go-nsq) client.